Back

 Input

-First line: Two integers num_recipe and num_ingredients, respectively the number of lines of the recipe and the number of ingredients your dog bought
+Line 1: Two space-separated integers num_recipe and num_ingredients, respectively the number of lines of the recipe and the number of ingredients your dog bought

 Output

-num_ingredients-1 following lines: An ingredient, followed by the quantity remaining, expressed as an integer in grams (respectively centiliters) if it is <1kg (respectively <1L), a float in kg or L otherwise (with at least one digit after the decimal point).
+Next (num_ingredients - 1) lines: An ingredient, then a space, followed by the quantity remaining, expressed as an integer in g or cl if it is <1kg or <1L, otherwise a float in kg or L shown to at least 1 decimal place.

 Ingredients must be ordered by quantity, in ascending order, beginning with solid ingredients (in g/kg).
 Don't output the limiting_ingredient.